sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 Now the whole app is deployed.
 You wouldn't normally deploy components individually - and `kubectl` can deploy all the manifests in a folder.

-If you don't change any of the manifests, you can deploy the whole app again and Kubernetes will compare all the running resources with the manifests, and list that nothing needs to change:
+If you don't change any of the manifests you can deploy the whole app again from the folder.
+Kubernetes will compare all the running resources with the manifests, and show that nothing needs to change:

 ```
 kubectl apply -f ./k8s/